Katerina Ioannidou: From Soft Physics to Concrete Applications

 Published on: March 15 , 2024

-Philippe Dubois: Focusing on Green Chemistry
+Philippe Dubois: A Life Dedicated to Green Chemistry

 An advocate for green and responsible chemistry, Professor Philippe Dubois is an internationally renowned researcher in chemistry and materials science, particularly for his cutting-edge research on bioplastics.
-These innovative processes have led to numerous patented applications in industry, highlighting the essential role of chemistry in the ecological transition.
+These innovative processes have led to numerous patented industrial applications, highlighting the essential role of chemistry in the ecological transition.
 As President and Rector of the University of Mons (UMons), located in French-speaking Belgium, he places equal importance on his institution’s international reputation and the well-being of its students, faculty, and researchers.
 He was awarded an honorary doctorate from the University of Montpellier on January 31, 2024.

 Milena Dragicevic Sesic: A Peaceful Struggle for Culture